MMaquet/signal-inference-optimization/README.md

 ## Status

-This repository introduces the concept of Signal Inference Optimization.
+This repository establishes the conceptual foundation of Signal Inference Optimization.

-It is a work in progress and will evolve through:
+It will evolve toward:
-- examples
+- applied methodologies
-- applied cases
+- inference audit models
 - operational frameworks

 ---